vikranth1000/tutorials/class_project_instructions/README.md

 Docker-based workflows.
 Finalize your setup choice before proceeding with development.

-### 1. Simple Docker Setup (`data605_style`) — Recommended for Students
+### 1. Simple Docker Setup (`simple`) — Recommended for Students

-- A minimal and straightforward setup, modeled after what we use in DATA605 tutorials.
+- A minimal and straightforward setup, modeled after what we use in class tutorials.
 - The environment comes with Python, Jupyter, and commonly-used packages already installed.